wohaco/despace/venus_flagship_mission.md

 **MESSENGER**

 Following the footsteps of Mariner 10 over 30 years earlier (1975), the MESSENGER spacecraft (MErcury Surface, Space ENvironment, GEochemistry & Ranging) was launched on August 3, 2004, to study the characteristics & environment of Mercury from orbit.
 It was designed to characterize the chemical composition of Mercury’s surface, the geologic history, the nature of the magnetic field, the size & state of the core, the volatile inventory at the poles, & the nature of Mercury’s exosphere & magnetosphere over a nominal orbital mission of one Earth year.
 MESSENGER will perform significantly improved science investigations over Mariner, with vastly improved scanning capability, & cameras capable of resolving surface features to 18 m (59 ft), providing global imaging of Mercury.
-(In comparison, Mariner 10 was a fly‑by mission, which only observed the sunlit hemisphere with a resolution of 1.6 km (0.99 mi).)
+(In comparison, Mariner 10 was a fly‑by mission, which only observed the sunlit hemisphere with a resolution of 1.6 ㎞ (0.99 mi).)

 MESSENGER made two Venus fly‑bys.
-Its first fly‑by of Venus on October 24, 2006 was made at an altitude of 2 992 km (1 859 mi).
-A second fly‑by of Venus was made on June 5, 2007 at an altitude of 338 km (210 mi).
+Its first fly‑by of Venus on October 24, 2006 was made at an altitude of 2 992 ㎞ (1 859 mi).
+A second fly‑by of Venus was made on June 5, 2007 at an altitude of 338 ㎞ (210 mi).
 During the fly‑bys, a comprehensive set of science observations was obtained with the instrument suite onboard.

 Details on the mission can be found at: <http://messenger.jhuapl.edu/index.php>